 HOW TO MAKE CROCK POT PULLED PORK:

 Rinse the pork shoulder and pat dry.
-Rub pork rub all over pork shoulder.
-Sprinkle with salt and pepper and place in your slow cooker.
+Rub pork rub all over pork shoulder until it is fully covered.

 Place seasoned pork shoulder in a 6-8 quart oval slow cooker.
 Pour in can of cola and liquid smoke, all around the sides of the pork.

-Or, you can place the meat back in the slow cooker along with the bottle of barbecue sauce and continue to cook for another 20-30 minutes then put it on the warm setting.
+At this point you can place the meat back in the slow cooker along with the bottle of barbecue sauce and continue to cook for another 20-30 minutes then put it on the warm setting.
 This option is best when serving a crowd.

 CRAVING MORE RECIPES?

 Crock Pot Pulled Pork (+Video)

-- 4-6 pounds pork shoulder roast (or pork butt)
+- 4-6 pounds bone-in pork shoulder roast (or pork butt)